aramder/aramder.github.io/animation/_posts/2018-7-29-animation-bank-module.md

 ![One of the completed bank modules mounted in the float](/images/bank module/installed bank module.jpg)

 The animation system has since successfully been down the parade route!
 The float, Tree Frog Night, featured 3 frog musicians and an accompanying cast of dancing fish.
-For an overview of the animation system's debut, check out <a href="https://aramder.github.io/animation-2019/" target="_blank">this page</a>.
+For an overview of the animation system's debut, check out <a href="https://aramder.github.io/animation-2019/">this page</a>.